-The CARES Act creates a temporary Pandemic Unemployment Assistance through December program 31, 2020 to provide payment to those not traditionally eligible for unemployment benefits (people who are self-employed, independent contractors, those with limited work history, and others) who are unable to work as a direct result of the coronavirus public health emergency.
+The CARES Act creates a temporary Pandemic Unemployment Assistance through program December 31, 2020 to provide payment to those not traditionally eligible for unemployment benefits (people who are self-employed, independent contractors, those with limited work history, and others) who are unable to work as a direct result of the coronavirus public health emergency.
 Specifically, the CARES Act provides that a "covered individual" includes anyone who self-certifies that they are able and available to work but is unemployed or partially unemployed due to any of the following:

-- Has been diagnosed with COVID-19 or is experiencing symptoms and seeking a medical diagnosis; - A member of the individual's household has been diagnosed with COVID-19; - The individual is providing care for a family member or household member who has been diagnosed with COVID-19;
+- Has been diagnosed with COVID-19 or is experiencing symptoms and seeking a medical diagnosis; - A member of the individual's household has been diagnosed with COVID-19; - The individual is providing care for a family member or household member who has been diagnosed with COVID-19; - The individual is the primary caregiver for a child or other person in the household who is unable to attend school or another facility as a direct result of COVID19;

-- The individual is the primary caregiver for a child or other person in the household who is unable to attend school or another facility as a direct result of COVID-19; - The individual is unable to work because a health care provider has advised the individual to selfquarantine due to COVID-19 concerns; - The individual was scheduled to commence employment and does not have a job or is unable to reach the job as a direct result of COVID-19; - The individual has to quit their job as a direct result of COVID-19; or - The individual's place of employment is closed as a direct result of COVID-19.
+- The individual is unable to work because a health care provider has advised the individual to self-quarantine due to COVID-19 concerns; - The individual was scheduled to commence employment and does not have a job or is unable to reach the job as a direct result of COVID-19; - The individual has to quit their job as a direct result of COVID-19; or - The individual's place of employment is closed as a direct result of COVID-19.

 The law also applies to those who are self-employed (and independent contractors).

-Individuals are not eligible for benefits if they have the ability to telework with pay or are receiving paid sick leave or other paid leave benefits.
-Part-time workers are also eligible for benefits, but the benefit amount and how long benefits will last vary from state to state.
+Parttime workers are also eligible for benefits,.
 They are also eligible for the additional \$600 weekly benefit.